 *Note that “ws-working-groups-space” refers to the subfolder for a specific meeting.

-5.3 Data link congestion resolution
+5.3 Data link congestion

 As the data link becomes loaded, the availability of transmission slots will reduce.
 When the data link is loaded to such a level as reception of ASM messages is jeopardized, measures should be taken to reduce the loading.